-In the fall of 1904, 373 Commonwealth was purchased from George Sheldon’s estate by William Ball Rice.
-The transaction was reported in the Boston Globe on November 30.
+On December 10, 1904, 373 Commonwealth was purchased from George and Royal Sheldon by William Ball Rice.
+The impending sale was reported in the Boston Globe on November 30.
 1904, which commented: “This property is one of the best of the latest apartment houses in this section of the city, and comprises a large six-story stone and brick building, containing 21 suites of one to four rooms and bath each.”
-He is shown as the owner on the 1908 Bromley map.

 William Rice was a boot and shoe manufacturer and real estate dealer.
 He and his wife, Emma Louise (Cunningham) Rice, lived in Quincy.
 In 1908, he would build The Puritan at 390 Commonwealth.